ald0405/lkmlstyle/README.md

 ### Ignoring rules

 If you see rules you'd like to ignore, you can add the `--ignore` option and the codes for the offending rules to exclude them from testing.

+`--ignore` must always be specified after all file paths, at the end of your command.

 ```
 lkmlstyle repos/product-analytics/views/sessions.view.lkml --ignore D106 D107 M101